SolidFund/Solid-Fund-smart-contracts/README.md

 ### Description

-The CrowdFund smart contract allows users to create crowdfunding campaigns, pledge funds or tokens to campaigns, vote for campaigns, add campaign goals, and claim goals based on the campaign's success.
+The Solid Fund smart contract allows users to create crowdfunding campaigns, pledge Glimmer (GLMR) or ERC-20 tokens to campaigns, vote for campaigns, add campaign goals, and claim goals based on the campaign's success.
 The contract includes role-based access control and pause functionality to ensure secure and controlled operations.
 All the metadata related to the campaign is saved in a different service called "metadata API".

-Finally, the solution uses ChainLink data price feeds to convert the Ether price to usd when the creator wants to claim a goal and also the Chainlink Automation to execute the contract off-chain and update the campaign status.
+Finally, the solution uses ChainLink data price feeds to convert the Glimmer (GLMR) price to USD when the creator wants to claim a goal and also OpenZeppelin Defender to execute the contract off-chain and update the campaign status.

 ### Methods